rulecom/notifier/README.md

 ## Usage

 To send notification you need to create notification objects.
-These objects are responsible for telling the Notifier via which channels the notification message should be sent through and how each correspnding channel message should contain.
+These objects are responsible for telling the Notifier via which channels the notification message should be sent through and what each corresponding channel message should contain.

 ```php